 Fantasy Realms started off as a free comic, turned into a Wirepop launch series, gave a few months of regular updates, then fell into a black hole.
 It departed the site and has rarely updated despite multiple promises of new regular updates.

 Often invoked by Femmegasm due to Robbie Allen's frequent health problems.
 A particularly nasty one came in July 2012, when a seizure resulted in him losing feeling in his arms.
 He often fills the void with fanart.
 He finally got on track, but ended the strip in February 2014.

 The Foxfire Chronicles is lucky to have two updates a month.
 As of this December 2011 edit; the last update to Foxfire Chronicles was March 6th 2011.

-Girly had a regular schedule once upon a time, but (as of the final chapter) updates as pages are finished.
-The author, Josh, acknowledges this and often apologizes on his Twitter, and took a stab at himself in this update. http://girlyyy.com/go/760
+Girly had a regular schedule once upon a time, but (as of the final chapter) updated as pages were finished.
+The author, Josh, acknowledged this and often apologized on his Twitter, and took a stab at himself in this update.

 Goblins has run a bit late pretty much since the creator refined his art style back in Book One, but four days late was considered unheard-of and newsworthy when most of the party came to Brassmoon.
 Two years and eleven months later, the Brassmoon story arc finally came to a close.
 Updates a week late were practically the norm for most of that time, until Thunt made the comic his full-time job.